twindle-co/twindle/docs/TEAM.md

 - [Yaksh Bariya](https://www.github.com/thunder-coding) from India, a 14 year old technology lover.
 I create amazing things using the knowledge I have gained so far.
 Currently, I want to explore more of JavaScript/TypeScript.

-- [Harsha Vardhan](https://github.com/Harsha-Ambati),Iam a student from india.I recently came into this web development field , had a decent basic knowledge in html,css,js
+- [Harsha Vardhan](https://github.com/Harsha-Ambati) , Iam a student from India.I recently came into this web development field , had basic knowledge in html,css,js

 ## Intermediate